osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 ### Who Can Add Videos

 Members of content team groups.

-Note that members of county and program groups can add videos directly to their pages.
-See the [Subpage](#subpage) section for more information.
+Note that members of county and program groups can add videos directly to their pages as page sections instead of entering them as a separate piece of content.
+This content type is intended for educational videos about a topic on the website.

 ### Instructions for Videos

+To create a Video, go to your My Groups page and select a *Content Team* group.
+Then, click the "Create Video" button at the top of the page.

 On the edit screen for a video, you will see the following fields:

   - **Video**: You can embed a video from [YouTube](https://www.youtube.com/), [Vimeo](https://vimeo.com/), or [OSU MediaSpace](https://media.oregonstate.edu/).
-  - **Description**: a short description of the video.
-This is shown in the teaser as well as the full video page.
   - **Supplemental text**: additional text to show on the full video page.
   - **Tags**: information about the video to help with display, sorting, search, and promotion.
 See below for more details.
   - **Teaser settings**: thumbnail and short description that display in the video's teaser.
 If the thumbnail is empty, it will use a default image based on the topic.